Patient advice during Covid-19 outbreak – planned admission

 During the Covid-19 pandemic, our staff have been working hard to ensure that all patients who need urgent care, not just those with Covid-19, have been able to get it.

-Our aim at Frimley Health NHS Foundation Trust is for all patients, carers and families to feel safe, cared for and listened to, especially during this Covid-19 pandemic.
+Our aim at Frimley Health NHS Foundation Trust is for all patients, carers and families to feel safe, cared for and listened to, especially during this challenging time.

 The best way to prepare for your surgery is to stay as fit and healthy as possible.
 This means following the advice given to you by your clinical team.